Tower Research Capital: History

 Tower Research Capital is one of the oldest automated trading firms.
 It was started by Mark Gorton and Alistair Brown in February 1998.

 Tower's internal trading teams are independent from one another, enjoying autonomy while accessing shared technology resources such as hardware, software, and connectivity as well as resources such as business management, legal, compliance, and risk management.
 Tower is connected to more than 150 global trading venues.

-At the heart of operations is the core engineering team, which owns the architecture, implementation and optimization of the trading platform itself.
-This includes developing systems and tools to access market data, perform trend analysis, run trading simulations, order entry and management, real-time trade support, risk management and post-trade services.
+Tower's quantitative trading teams are supported by a centralized engineering infrastructure responsible for market connectively, data systems, research computing, and risk management.
+The firm has also invested in global post-trade processing systems as its trading operations expansion.

 In addition to its core quantitative trading business, Tower operates a venture capital arm, Tower Research Ventures, which invests in early-stage companies.

+In August 2019, founder Mark Gorton stepped down as chief executive officer and became chairman.
+Albert An, who joined the firm in 2016 and served as its technology lead, succeeded him as CEO.

+In 2025, Tower Research increased its investment in cryptocurrency trading through Limestone Trading, one of its internal quantitative trading teams.
+The firm expanded capital allocated to its crypto strategies and upgraded infrastructure to increase its role as a market maker on global cryptocurrency exchanges.

 Operations

-Working together, Tower builds technology and deploys diverse automated and quantitative strategies across a broad range of asset classes in global markets around the clock.
+Tower Research Capital is a proprietary trading firm that develops and operates automated quantitative trading strategies across global financial markets.

-Tower is staffed by employees proficient in diverse backgrounds such as mathematics, computer programming, physics, law, economics, engineering, finance, and more.
-As of 2025, Tower has over 1,100 employees in its global staff.

-Albert An has served as the CEO of the firm since 2019.
+As of 2025, Tower employed more than 1,100 people worldwide, including quantitative researchers, software engineers, and traders.

 In 2023, Tower leased a 121,903-square-foot space at 120 Broadway, consolidating its two existing New York City offices into a single office in the Equitable Building.